kotamatsuo-agoop/HERE_places_api/readme.md

 ```

 ### 3. Generate Here Places (Search) API endpoint
-if you want to query POIs that lie within 500m radius
+e.g. if you want to query POIs that lie within a certain radius
 ```
 URL = HerePlacesAPI.in_circle(
     lat=37.7942,